Table of Contents

 So, why should you be concerned about your vocabulary?

-Lewis immediately responds to this topic by stating that there is enough evidence in favor of a close association between vocabulary and achievement.
+Lewis immediately responds to this topic by stating that there is enough evidence to favor a close association between vocabulary and achievement.
 Put that into simple terms: more words are equal to more money.

 How many words do you know right now?